 This is proved once and for all by studies of identical twins.
 They have identical genes, but if one is homosexual the identical brother or sister usually isn’t.
 There is only an 11-14% chance he/she is homosexual.
 This includes all the influences we know about now and those we know nothing about and have yet to discover.
 All of them, added together, only have a rather weak effect.

 Homosexuality, as a genetic inevitability, has probably been gay activism’s most effective PR initiative in the campaign for equal rights and special protections.
 Although it is no longer politically correct or fashionable in many circles to say that homosexuals can change, it is scientifically accurate to say so.
-We are not speaking only of behavioural changes but changes in attraction.
+We are not speaking only of behavioural changes but changes in sexual attraction.

 The fact is that nothing makes us do anything—neither our genes nor our environment.